PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 `myPrinter2()` adds one to each element of the global vector but prints the terms of a local copy of the original vector.

-* It does not matter whether `myVector[i] = myVector[i] + 1;` is before or after the print statement, because it is not used for printing, but usually the position of an increment matters!
+It does not matter whether `myVector[i] = myVector[i] + 1;` is before or after the print statement, because it is not used for printing - usually the position of an increment statement does matter!

 The second call to the `myPrinter()` prints the modified Global vector.

 This is not helpful, because now you have a global variable.

 `````{code_example-end}
 `````

 <!-- ## constexpr Functions -->

+## Recursion
+{term}`Recursion` is a programming technique where a function calls itself to solve a smaller instance of the same problem.

+Recursion is used when the problem can be broken down into a series of similar steps, with a small variation each step - such as required to calculate a factorial (see problem 4E) or to generate the Fibonacci sequence.

+There are two main components to a recursive function:

+* The termination condition: The condition under which the recursion stops.
+Without a base case, the recursion will continue indefinitely, causing a stack overflow, and breaking things...

+* The recursive step: The part of the function-body where the function calls itself using a smaller, or simpler argument based on the current parameter value.

 ## Function Signature
 Every function has a signature, which consists of its name and its parameter-type-list.